 If we really wanted to compare the two, though, we can convert the Wh to Ah by dividing by the voltage.
 A Tesla Model S runs at 375 volts, giving a 160,000 mAh figure from the 60 kWh battery: 53x times bigger than the mobile phone!

 But if someone told you the mAh is 100,000 or the LiPo is 28 kWh, you’d probably be (rightly) confused about what this means and walk away!
-So our advise, when considering electric car battery capacity, is to ignore everything but the effective range.
+So our advice, when considering electric car battery capacity, is to ignore everything but the effective range.

 Average electric car battery lifetime